mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_template_or_example.md

 The item template must be hosted on a remote **Git repository**.

 The URL to the tar.gz version of the Git project must be specified in the `archiveUrl` field, optionally you can specify either the `sha` or the `ref` as query parameters.
-If you don't have access to CMS, this should be provided to your Mia-Platform referent in form of a Git clone URL.

 The service should ensure a Continuous Integration (CI) to update the service image any time his code is modified, through the `pipelines` field you can set up the CI file by yourself or use instead Mia-Platform pipeline templates.